Image

 Summer tends to be the craziest time of year for me.
 Birthdays, events, deadlines, family stuff, holidays - all the things.
 And for the parents out there, SCHOOL IS OUT.

-Because summer can be a stressful and chaotic time for folks.
+Summer can be a stressful and chaotic time for folks.
 Yes, we love family gatherings and celebrating, but that doesn’t mean it’s easy, especially if you are juggling work and writing deadlines on top of it.

 QUESTION: